 When contacting the photographer for the first time ask them for their availability and price list.
 If you don’t yet have a date set just give them an idea of the month and ask about their availability for that period.
 Try and give them as much information as possible about your event as this will help them give you an accurate quote and all the options.

-Once you have received and reviewed their information, and assuming their price is acceptable to you may have some further questions.
+Once you have received and reviewed their information, and assuming their price is acceptable to you may have some further questions like some of these questions I have answered.
 Hopefully, most of them would have already been answered by their website and brochure but there are probably still a few that you would like to ask them.